xueliu/Ci40-platform-feed/README.md

 # openwrt-pkg-feeds

-collection of third-party packages for openwrt
+## Collection of third-party packages for OpenWrt

+1. cgilua - This package has been added to use webscripts using lua pages/scripts.